rapeseed oil wax candle

 Each candle stands 11cm in height, with a burning time of 55 minutes each.
 Comes in a set of 40.

-Recommended to use with the Koma Candle Stand Medium.
+Recommended to use with the Koma Candle Stand Medium. *(photographed with the small size Koma Candle Stand)

 * * *